 Asphalt driveways take a beating from Mother Nature.
 UV, moisture and freeze-thaw cycles cause cracks, exposing the aggregate and deteriorating the binders that hold your driveway together.
-That’s why it’s important to repair driveway cracks or potholes and apply driveway sealer on a regular basis to protect it.
+That’s why it’s important to repair driveway cracks or potholes and apply driveway sealing on a regular basis to protect it.

 Repairing and sealing your driveway is simple when you’re geared up with the tools, products and know-how that make for a winning finish.
 Here’s how to repair and refresh your asphalt driveway to protect and preserve this hardworking surface.

-Driveway Patching and filling
+Driveway Patching and Filling

 Patching and filling asphalt driveway cracks enhances driveway durability by keeping water out and preventing erosion.
 The ideal time to do this part of the repair is the fall.
 You’ll want to tackle this part of your driveway rehab well before you start the sealing process, as filling material needs plenty of time to cure.
 Just be attentive to the curing time your asphalt patching product requires, and plan your next driveway repair weekend accordingly.

 When shopping for the patching product you’ll use, remember that the more solids it contains (like asphalt, polymers and coal tar) the better the quality and more lasting and effective the results.
 Options include hot-applied sealers (get out your propane torch) and trowel-applied products.

 Sealing Your Asphalt Driveway

 A fresh finish for your asphalt driveway should be on your to-do list every few years.
 Along with winter weather extremes, the surface takes a beating from UV rays and oxygen in the air.
 A thin coat of a quality asphalt sealer shields the driveway from everyday elements and helps prevent the crumbling and cracks that can lead to bigger repair issues.